-The Company pays the Investment Adviser an annual percentage fee (the "Investment Adviser Fee") calculated at 1/12 of 1.00% of the Gross Asset Value of the Company as at the relevant month end and a performance related fee in respect of the Company where certain performance criteria have been met (the "Incentive Fee").
+The Company pays the Investment Adviser an annual percentage fee (the "Investment Adviser Fee") and a performance related fee in respect of the Company where certain performance criteria have been met (the "Incentive Fee").
 Both the Investment Adviser Fee and Incentive Fee are calculated monthly and paid monthly in arrears.